Claire-bot87/biscuitology-client/README.md

 * [Future Improvements](#future-improvements)

 # Description
 I did this project in the 12th and final week of the course.
 It was a full stack application.
-It had a Django backend and a React front end.
+It had a Django backend and a React frontend.
 I chose to do a biscuit review site.

 ### Deployment Link
 https://biscuitology.netlify.app/